kenz68/article-writing/go-itv/README.md

 - **Local Repositories**: If your repository is local and not connected to a remote VCS service, you could use any import path structure.
 ### Best Practices
 - Combine all your codebases **under a version control system** for easy management and deployment.
--Keep **external dependencies** outside the $GOPATH, possibly using a package manager.
+- Keep **external dependencies** outside the $GOPATH, possibly using a package manager.
 ### Plaintext Go Get Example: Fetching the "mux" package
 ```plaintext
 $ go get github.com/gorilla/mux